Pritampak/liza/BGM.md

 ---

 - It'll send specific song at specific word.
-- You have to custmise it by yourself.
+- You have to customise it by yourself.
 - Install BGM plugin.

 ---